 At sunset be sure to complete the walk along the base of the escarpment, the colours on the rock face and surrounding landscape are something to behold as the sun drop

 Top Tip: Well after the sunset, when all is dark and the stars are out.
 Grab some torches and head into the gorge, pull up a bit of sand, then turn your lights out and watch the Kimberley sky light up your world.
-While in there use your torches to do a bit of croc spotting, count the pairs of red eyes.
+While in there use your torches to do a bit of croc spotting, and count the pairs of red eyes.

 Camping at Windjana

 You can’t book a site at the campground, it’s first come first served.
-There are no powered sites, but plenty of high powered views.
+There are no powered sites, but plenty of high-powered views.
 There are showers that run on Solar hot water and flushing toilets, running water is available from numerous taps and is good to drink.